-We do not consider that the application of this framework during April and May is sufficient to protect migrating post smolts.
+We do not consider that the application of this framework during April and May is sufficient to protect migrating post-smolts.
 A key principle behind the framework should be the prevention of impacts on wild fish.
-It is therefore necessary to ensure that sea lice levels are maintained below the exposure threshold at any point when sensitive life stages of Atlantic salmon are present.
-From our consultation sessions with SEPA, we understand that there is an intention to consider lice levels in March ahead of the April and May window.
-We note that the industry's own 'Code of Good Practice' defines the sensitive period for wild fish as 01st February to 30th June inclusive, and that some Environmental Management Plans already in place do not define a 'sensitive period' and include a single sea lice threshold which applies year-round.
-We are also conscious that recent and predicted warm, dry springs may mean that smolts are delayed in their migration to sea.
-For example, Ayrshire Rivers Trust in 2021 recorded that salmon smolts were still present in the middle reaches of the river Ayr on 16th June, and would therefore be expected to be travelling up the West Coast until at least late June.
+It is, therefore, necessary to ensure that sea lice levels are maintained below the exposure threshold at any point when sensitive life stages of Atlantic salmon are present.
+We note that the industry's own 'Code of Good Practice' defines the sensitive period for wild fish as 01st February to 30th June inclusive and that some Environmental Management Plans already in place do not define a 'sensitive period' and include a single sea lice threshold which applies year-round.
+We are also conscious that recent and predicted warm, dry springs may mean that smolts are delayed in their migration to the sea.
+For example, Ayrshire Rivers Trust in 2021 recorded that salmon smolts were still present in the middle reaches of the River Ayr on 16th June and would therefore be expected to be travelling up the West Coast until at least late June.
 We would also highlight work by the University of Glasgow which suggests that smolts leaving catchments where they must navigate large lochs, such as Loch Lomond, can be significantly delayed in their migration.

 Whilst we understand that the focus is on wild smolts, we would also draw SEPA's attention to the risk to adult salmon upon their return to coastal waters.
 In 2018, returning wild Atlantic salmon returning to the Blackwater (which drains into Loch Roag), were heavily impacted by sea lice in the sea pool downstream of the Blackwater, which they were unable to enter due to low-flow conditions.
-NatureScot have recognised this issue and have instigated a Loch Roag Emergency Action Plan with a view to preventing this from reoccurring in future.
+NatureScot has recognised this issue and has instigated a Loch Roag Emergency Action Plan with a view to preventing this from reoccurring in future.

 As SEPA are aware, the marine phase of sea trout is designated as a Priority Marine Feature, in recognition of the conservation importance of sea trout in their own right.
-Our members are therefore particularly disappointed to see that the protection of sea trout is not being taken forward alongside that of Atlantic salmon.
+We are therefore particularly disappointed to see that the protection of sea trout is not being taken forward alongside that of Atlantic salmon.
 We do not consider that this is in line with the SIWG recommendations, or the Scottish Government response.
 We do not agree that the transitional arrangements for sea trout should rely on the status quo as currently undertaken by local authorities.
-We discuss this further below in relation to both sea trout and salmon.

-Whilst we recognise that the development of a regulatory framework for sea trout is more challenging, particularly in relation to the time of exposure to sea lice due to their migratory behaviour, this is a significant gap which needs to be urgently addressed.
-We would welcome an opportunity to work with SEPA to develop the approach for sea trout.
+Whilst we recognise that the development of a regulatory framework for sea trout is more challenging, particularly in relation to the time of exposure to sea lice due to their migratory behaviour, this is a significant gap that needs to be urgently addressed.
 However, as highlighted above, we believe that a degree of protection could be afforded to sea trout by extending the protection period beyond April and May.
 It is our view that this should be SEPA's approach until such time as a bespoke approach for sea trout is developed.